Tapojit/HampHack_Android_App/README.md

 # HampHack_Android_App
 This is an android app dedicated to the event HampHack, a yearly hackathon event in Hampshire College.
 Backend database and authentication(For event organizers only) is implemented in Firebase.
+Link to download app: https://play.google.com/store/apps/details?id=com.hampshire.tapojit.hamphack

 # Fragments
 **Feeds-** Contains social media news for event and will display important announcements during the event.
 Push notifications activated for both.
 A timer counts down to the event's start.
 Another timer will start at the beginning of the event until it is over.